cyo-the-vile/FMT-ATX-TOWER/README.md

 To make yourself some boards you will want to send the gerber ZIP file to JLCPCB or another fabrication service.

 Connector part number is PCN13-44S-2.54DS.
-It's a connector still made but if you can't find it you can cannibalize a connector from your dead PSU
+It's a connector still made but if you can't find it you can cannibalize a connector from your dead PSU.
 ATX connector part number is 39-28-1243.
 You can also use the 20 pin connector but I cannot be asked to find the part number at this time.

 Program the Arduino Pro micro in Arduino IDE with INO file.
 Usually it's identified as an Arduino Leonardo board.